2016 ALSC Penguin Young Readers Group Award Winners

 The $600 stipend, made possible by an annual gift from Penguin Young Readers Group, enables up to four children’s librarians to attend their first American Library Association’s Annual Conference.
-Applicants must have more than one year and less than ten years of experience of working directly with children in elementary, middle schools or public libraries.
+Applicants must have more than one year and less than ten years of experience as a children’s librarian working directly with children in elementary, middle school, or public libraries.
 Applications are evaluated based on new programming and innovations started by the applicant, as well as involvement in ALSC and other professional and educational associations.